CONTENTS

 if digoxin fails

-- The presence of digoxin may reduce the required dose of beta-blocker or diltiazem, thereby improving hemodynamic stability.
-(31700500) In particular, the combination of digoxin plus a beta-blocker may work well for some patients with systolic heart failure.
+- If digoxin does fail, it may be combined with a beta-blocker.
+The presence of digoxin may reduce the required dose of beta-blocker, thereby improving hemodynamic stability.
+(31700500) Thus, the combination of digoxin plus a beta-blocker may be effective for some patients with systolic heart failure.

 IV digoxin loading (digitalization)